maxweiss55/twitter/README.md

 and Trump by analyzing words used.
 Third, I have provided a sampling feature, where one can click through randomized tweets from the dataset for personal interest.
 Lastly, I use several different methods of sentiment analysis to study and compare the sentiments of different Senators and the President.

+<b>Brief Results:</b>

+The language used by Senate Democrats and Republicans is highly polarized.
+Democrats more often used words like “trumpcare”, “Medicaid”, and “ACA”, while Republicans more often used words like “obamacare”, “hearing”, and “foxnews”.
+Trump was found to be both more positive and more negative in his speech, likely meaning he uses more emotionally inflammatory language overall.
+Democratic Senators were both more negative and less positive than their Republican collegues.